dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 ##Outlets##
 So how is this beautiful tapestry of nested views stitched together?
 How do router transitions marry themselves to view changes?
 Well, the observant amongst you will have noticed a method named **connectOutlets** that appears in all of the leaf routes (non-root route) of the router.

-In order to illustrate how this works, I am going to first refresh our memory of what the router itself looks like and it first child routes that match the home route of '/', which is the url when the application first loads
+In order to illustrate how this works, I am going to first refresh our memory of what the router itself looks like and it first child routes that match the home route of '/', which is the url when the application first loads:
 {%gist 3412899 %}
+As explained earlier, the router will parse the url and try and find a match on the route property of one of the router's child routes or states.
+In this case a route will be found on the **index** route which redirects to the home **route**.

+On **line 10** of the above, we come to the now infamous **connectOutlets** method (lines 10 - 13 of the above gist ).
+Ember provides some nice conventions that are tied to routing.
+The **connectOutlets** method will be called when a state or route has been entered and is where you hook up your controllers and views to reflect the change in application state as the url changes.

+The new Ember routing has introduced a number of interesting conventions.
+The first one of interest here is that the default handlebars template for the application will be called.....application.handlebars.
+The following gist is how the application.handlebars looks for this sample app:
+{%gist 3438544 %}
+Pretty sparse huh?
+All that the above template contains are two **outlets**, one outlet named **nav** and one default outlet.  **Outlets** can be thought of as place holders that you can inject content into.
+The connectOutlets method on each child route is the obvious place to connect up these **outlets** with corresponding Ember and controller pairs.

+If I can remind everyone of the connectOutlets method:

 {%img /images/ember/step.png%}
 And this is what the page looks like in the browser